Five Reasons To Put ALong Term Care Plan In Place

 As we age, the cost of care will increase, which makes it important to plan now.
 Start talking about long term care with your spouse, loved ones, and your parents to see what might be best for you and your family.
 The following are five important reasons to start planning for long term care now rather than later.

-Consider these important statistics: There are 82.3 million people over the age of 651, and 70% of people over the age of 65 will require long terms care services and support at some point in their lives.2
+Consider these important statistics: There are over 54 million Americans over the age of 651, and 70% of people over the age of 65 will require long terms care services and support at some point in their lives.2

 Consult with an attorney to understand what documents your family may want to have in place.